rmcanany/SolidEdgeHousekeeper/README.md

 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.

 The search *is not* case sensitive, the replacement *is*.
 For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.

+In addition to plain text and pattern matching, you can also use a property formula.
+The formula has the same syntax as the Callout command, for example *%\{System.Material}*.

 #### Expose variables missing
 Checks to see if all the variables listed in `Variables to expose` are present in the document.